Fredehagelund92/starter_data_platform/README.md

 # Getting Started

 ## Setup Materialize
-Start by installing Materialize using [these instructions](https://materialize.com/docs/install/).
+Start by installing Materialize on the first machine using [these instructions](https://materialize.com/docs/install/).

 <br />